-Institutions Not in Conformity With the Revised Assumed Practice After September 1, 2017 Should an institution be found not to be in conformity with the revised Assumed Practice B.2. after September 1, 2017, or an HLC-approved extension date (if applicable), HLC will seek an interim report within three months that either explains how the situation has been rectified or indicates how the situation will be rectified within two additional years.
+Should an institution be found not to be in conformity with Assumed Practice B.2., HLC will seek an interim report within three months that either explains how the situation has been rectified or indicates how the situation will be rectified within two additional years.
 The latter case may require additional follow-up in the form of a second report or an on-site evaluation to confirm the issue has been fully remedied and the institution is in full compliance.
-An institution acting in good faith to meet the revised Assumed Practice-after September 1, 2017, or an HLC-approved extension date (if applicable) will not be at risk of losing its accreditation solely related to its conformity with Assumed Practice B.2.
-(As noted previously, during its meeting in November 2015, the HLC Board acted to allow institutions with dual credit programs to apply for an extension of up to five additional years.
-Information about this application is available on HLC's website.)
+An institution acting in good faith to meet the Assumed Practice will not be at risk of losing its accreditation solely related to its conformity with Assumed Practice B.2.